Colorado Expungement | Colorado Clean Slate Law

 Expungement in Colorado

-Expungement destroys records, and, in the eyes of the law, the incident never occurred.
+Expungement destroys records; in the eyes of the law, the incident never occurred.
 There is limited expungement in Colorado.
-It’s allowed for juvenile records, arrests that did not result in a conviction and situations where there was a completed diversion program, an informal adjustment or a deferred adjudication or deferred judgment.
+It’s allowed for juvenile records, arrests that did not result in a conviction, and situations involving a completed diversion program, an informal adjustment, or a deferred judgment.

 What CRAs Need to Know About Clean Slate Laws in Colorado

 The Clean Slate Act requires CRAs to exclude from reporting any records sealed under the act, except in limited cases where reporting is required by state or federal law.
-CRAs generally will not discover these records, but they must exercise caution with newly sealed records that were previously reportable.
-They will need to become familiar with the new statute and update their processes to ensure compliance.
+Because the automated system is now live and has processed over 100,000 records, CRAs must ensure their databases are updated frequently to avoid reporting records that have been recently sealed by the state.

 The Bottom Line

-Colorado has joined several other states in sealing some criminal records to give former offenders a fairer chance for employment.
-The state will seal arrests that did not result in conviction, and, with some exceptions, older civil judgments, misdemeanors and felonies.
-Expungement, which deletes records, is allowed for arrests without conviction, most juvenile offenses and in other limited circumstances.
+Colorado’s automated sealing system is now a standard part of the state’s justice system, providing former offenders a fairer chance for employment.
+The state seals arrests that did not result in conviction and, with some exceptions, older civil judgments, misdemeanors, and felonies.
+Expungement, which deletes records, remains available for arrests without conviction and most juvenile offenses.

 CRAs are generally not permitted to report sealed or expunged records, and employers may not require job candidates to reveal these.